Sydney Olympic Park: Post-Olympics

 With the successful completion of the 2000 Olympics, Sydney Olympic Park has undergone a significant amount of development work to support its conversion to a multipurpose facility with a number of businesses re-locating to the area.
 Commercial developments now sit alongside sporting facilities with tenants in office buildings such as Commonwealth Bank from September 2007.
 A five-star Pullman hotel and a two-star Formule 1 hotel were completed in mid-2008.

 The parklands have undergone redevelopment with Blaxland Riverside Park (formerly Blaxland Common) being transformed into an urban park along Parramatta River.
 The Park opened on 3 March 2007.
 In addition the Wentworth Common area was upgraded with significant adventure playground facilities for children aged 8–13 years.

 The former Auburn Council sought public comment on a proposal to rename the Homebush Bay area, to remove confusion with its namesake suburb Homebush.
 The area encompassing Sydney Olympic Park, which made up most of the suburb of Homebush Bay, was given autonomy as a suburb, the waterfront residential area was renamed Wentworth Point and the Carter Street industrial precinct was absorbed by the neighbouring suburb of Lidcombe.

 Prior to the 2010s, Sydney Olympic Park was largely uninhabited.
 Together with Rookwood and Chullora to the south, it formed part of a string of uninhabited suburbs between Inner West Sydney and Greater Western Sydney.
 However, the suburb has seen substantial residential development in the 2010s.
 In the 2011 census, its population was only 65 people, but by the 2016 census five years later, this had grown dramatically to 1736.
 By 2021 this number had grown again to 4848.

 On 10 May 2021, a COVID-19 mass vaccination hub opened in a commercial building in the suburb of Sydney Olympic Park.

+On 17 July 2023, the suburb boundary was amended with some area surrounding Wentworth Point becoming part of the latter.
+This included the "Jewel Residences" and the adjacent Sydney Olympic Park ferry wharf on the northern side of Burroway Road, as well as the "Sanctuary" development area on the western side of Hill Road.

+Sydney Olympic Park Authority (SOPA), Master Plan 2050 replaces the previously approved Master Plan 2030.